MiczFlor/RPi-Jukebox-RFID/documentation/developers/webapp.md

 If you need to run the commands manually, make sure to have enough memory available (min.
 512 MB).
 The following commands might help.

 Set the swapsize to 512 MB (and deactivate swapfactor).
-Change accordingly if you have a SD Card with small capacity.
+Adapt accordingly if you have a SD Card with small capacity.
 ```bash
 sudo dphys-swapfile swapoff
 sudo sed -i "s|.*CONF_SWAPSIZE=.*|CONF_SWAPSIZE=512|g" /etc/dphys-swapfile